 Palazzo Pierantoni: hostel in the center of Foligno

-Example of splendid architecture created in the 600, it is formed by buildings from different eras. the Palazzo preserves a nymphaeum with remains of the original garden and the pergola.
-From the 1879 to the 1981 it was the Augustinian Monastery from Santa Maria di Bethlehem.
+Example of splendid architecture built in the 600th century, it is made up of buildings from different eras. the Palace preserves a nymphaeum with remains of the original garden and the pergola.
+From 1879 until 1981 it was the Augustinian Monastery from Santa Maria di Bethlehem.
 If you are looking for a place to stay comfortably in the center of Foligno, inside Palazzo Pierantoni there is a hostel equipped with all the main comforts.

 The Hostel benefits from an incredibly privileged central location: a few steps from the heart of the historic center, from the Duomo, from the Sanctuary of Sant'Angela and from the numerous historical Palaces.

-The hostel is easy to reach as it is just a few meters from the train and bus station; despite being in the heart of the center it is at the same time immersed in silence and total relaxation.
+The hostel is easy to reach as it is located a few meters from the train and bus stations; despite being in the heart of the center it is at the same time immersed in silence and total relaxation.